Deutsche Welle: Controversies

 Reporting from The Guardian in January 2020 raised allegations of "sexual harassment, racism, antisemitism, and severe bullying" within the organization.

 On 5 December 2021, Deutsche Welle announced that it would suspend its partnership with a Jordanian partner, Roya TV, on account of antisemitic and anti-Israel content published on Roya's social media.
 Guido Baumhauer, a senior executive with DW, apologized, saying: "We are truly sorry that we did not notice these disgusting images."
 Roya TV rejected the accusation and said it was the target of a "hostile campaign" by unnamed parties.

 In November 2021, Süddeutsche Zeitung published an investigation into social media comments allegedly made by members of DW's Arabic service, including posts that appeared to downplay the Holocaust or perpetuate anti-Jewish stereotypes.
 On 3 December 2021, DW announced during an external investigation into the allegations, led by former German Justice Minister Sabine Leutheusser-Schnarrenberger and psychologist Ahmad Mansour, that it was suspending four employees and one freelancer.
 On 7 February, this investigation concluded that DW was correct to suspend these five employees, and recommended further action against eight other employees; it also recommended ending cooperation agreements with some Middle East-based news outlets, but concluded that there was no "structural antisemitism" at DW.
 Following the report, DW terminated the contracts of several other employees, including the former bureau chief in Beirut, who advocated the execution of "anyone who has to do with the Israelis", an employee who claimed that Israel controls people's brains "through art, media and music", and a third journalist had posted "the Holocaust is a lie."
 Several of those fired stated that they had not been given a chance to defend their case, criticized DW's lack of clarity regarding guidelines for what constituted antisemitism, and said they felt they were being censored in what they could write about the Israeli-Palestinian conflict.

 In September 2022, Farah Maraqa, one of seven Arab employees of DW fired in February, subsequently sued DW and won her case.
 The court ruled that her dismissal on charges of anti-semitism was "legally unjustified".
 A former colleague, Maram Salem, won her case in July against DW for unlawful termination, ruling that her Facebook posts were not anti-semitic.

 Also in September 2022, Deutsche Welle updated its Code of Conduct to include "Germany's historical responsibility for the Holocaust is also a reason for which we support the right of Israel to exist" among their values and noted that antisemitism is grounds for dismissal.
 The updated code of conduct is thought to improve Deutsche Welle's chances of successfully terminating antisemitic employees in the future.

-In August 2023, The New Arab published the results of a year long internal investigation by the pro-Palestinian activist publication Arab48 which opined that Arab employees were unfairly dismissed over largely spurious antisemitism charges.
+In August 2023, The New Arab published the results of a year long internal investigation by the Palestinian news website Arab48 which concluded that Arab employees were unfairly dismissed over largely spurious antisemitism charges.